gmaurer08/Optimization-Final-Project/README.md

 For the **SVM classifier**, the optimal hyperparameters were $C=1$, $\gamma=0.1$, with a 92.3% train accuracy and 90.0% test accuracy and balanced class performance (F1≈0.90).
 The MVP solver matched the performance of the CVXOPT baseline while being more computationally efficient (0.35s vs. 1.6s), confirming both correctness and scalability.
 Confusion matrices revealed symmetric errors, indicating well-calibrated margins and no bias toward either class.

 <img width="1234" height="205" alt="image" src="https://github.com/user-attachments/assets/68da8dcd-d4c8-46c9-94c5-ae8d42260a9f" />

+## Conclusions

+Building both models from scratch provided a deep understanding of optimization and regularization dynamics in supervised learning.
+The MLP experiment showed how moderate network depth and mid-range L2 penalties lead to a positive trade-off between bias and variance.
+The SVM study confirmed that RBF kernels with properly tuned parameters achieve strong, generalizable performance.
+Implementing both the dual QP and MVP solvers highlighted the practical balance between exact optimization and computational efficiency.
+Overall, the project delivered interpretable, reproducible, and well-generalized models for both regression and classification tasks.